Embedded C++ Tutorial: placement new

 throw; // 继续抛出或记录错误

-In short: construction failure interrupts the flow but does not automatically clean up already-constructed objects — you are responsible for this.
+In short: Construction failure interrupts the flow but does not automatically clean up constructed objects—you are responsible for this.

 Bump (Linear) Allocator + placement new

-The most common alternative in embedded systems is an arena / bump allocator: allocate a large block of memory upfront, then allocate linearly on demand; destruction is typically done all at once when the entire arena is reset.
-It is perfectly suited for objects that are allocated at startup and exist long-term, such as drivers, initialization data, and so on.
-We'll dive into arena / bump allocators in a dedicated future discussion; for now, we're just taking a look.
+The most common alternative in embedded systems is an arena / bump allocator: pre-allocate a large block of memory, then allocate linearly on demand; destruction is usually done uniformly when the entire arena is reset.
+It is perfect for "allocate-once, live-long" objects, such as drivers, initialization data, etc. We will discuss arena / bump allocators in detail later; here, we just take a look.

 #include <cstdint>